Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

 Solving $\textrm{det}({\bf B})=0$ for $q=4$, we get the following two conditions for bands touching

-Like the previous cases, it is checked that only $k_{z0}=0$ admits simultaneous solution of the two conditions above.
-We notice that the corresponding $k_x$, $k_y$ values, at which bands touching can occur, are solely determined by the first condition Eq. \ref{eq:q4gap}a (provided the second condition is satisfied).
+We notice that the $k_x$, $k_y$ values, at which bands touching can occur, are solely determined by the first condition Eq. \ref{eq:q4gap}a (provided the second condition is satisfied).
 The second condition, which involves only the two parameters $k_1$ and $k_2$ but no momenta, forces the gap closing to occur only on a contour (not a region) in the $k_1$, $k_2$ parameters space.
-Since the $k_x$, $k_y$ values for bands touching are determined by only an one condition, the gapless solution describes only nodal line.
+Since the $k_x$, $k_y$ values for bands touching are determined by only an one condition, the gapless solution describes nodal line semimetal.
 This is similar to what we have seen for the case of $q=2$.
 The full phase diagram (depicted in Fig. \ref{fig:Phaseqz_TRP}$c$) consists of only two phases: a topologically trivial insulator and a gapless state which is a nodal line semimetal.

 Solving $\textrm{det}({\bf B})=0$ for $q=5$, we get the following two conditions for a gapless solution